iceRabbit1999/iceRabbit1999.github.io/docs/crush/README.md

 # Crush

->Crush:a strong but temporary feeling of liking someone
+>Crush: A strong but temporary feeling of liking someone